Make the best senior care decision

 Heat exhaustion is milder than heatstroke, but it can progress to a heatstroke if left untreated.
 Heat exhaustion typically occurs after excessive sweating.
 It’s the body’s response to an extreme loss of salt and water.

-If you suspect your loved one is experiencing heatstroke, follow these three steps:
+Treating heatstroke in the elderly requires immediate medical attention.
+If you suspect your loved one is experiencing heatstroke, follow these steps:

 Preparation is key to maintaining a healthy balance of fun and sun.
-Keep your loved one safe this summer by learning how to prevent heatstroke, heat exhaustion, and other heat-related illnesses.
+The following tips can help your loved one safe this summer by learning how to prevent heatstroke, heat exhaustion, and other heat-related illnesses.

-Dehydration in seniors is the root of many heat-related health problems.
-It removes important salts and minerals from the body.
-Dehydration can cause dizziness, fatigue, headaches, and other health issues for seniors.
-Severe or long-term dehydration can lead to hospitalization, bladder infections, kidney stones, and more.
+Dehydration in seniors is often the cause of many heat-related health issues and may cause symptoms such as dizziness, fatigue, and headaches.
+Severe or long-term dehydration can lead to hospitalization, and serious health conditions like bladder infections and kidney stones.

 Our free tool provides options, advice, and next steps based on your unique situation.

 During periods of extreme heat, the best time to be outdoors is before 10 a.m. or after 6 p.m., when the temperature tends to be cooler.
-Stay cool inside and note the following tips:
+The following tips can help your loved one keep their indoor spaces cool during the hottest parts of the day:

 While many people regularly check the outside temperature in their area, it can be helpful to reference weather reports that note the heat index and dew point as well.
 Many weather apps and websites will list the temperature as well as the “feels like” number, which factors humidity and temperature to approximate how the weather really feels.